 5. Sexual Activity

-Sexual activity is closely linked to migraines and headaches.
+Sexual activity is closely linked to migraines and headaches, due to changes in blood flow and brain chemistry, as well as physical exertion.
 Like a few of the other causes on our list, sexual activity can either cause a migraine or, in some cases, temporarily relieve one.
 That means sexual activity is another migraine trigger that is heavily dependent on the individual who is experiencing it.

 6. Hormonal Changes in Women

-Medication like birth control changes the body’s hormonal levels, which means it can also be triggering.
+Many women experience hormonal changes, like during menstruation, pregnancy, and menopause.
+Medication like birth control changes the body’s hormonal levels, too, which means it can be triggering.

 The balance of hormones in the body controls and regulates many bodily functions.
 In addition to a few obvious functions, such as menstruation, these hormones can also affect the emergence of migraines.